jaysylvester/citizen/README.md

           p#summary #{article.summary}
           #text #{article.text}

-It probably makes sense to use includes for the head section and header because you'll use that code everywhere, but rather than simple partials, let's create citizen includes.
-The head section can use its own model for populating the meta data, and since the header is different for authenticated users, let's pull that logic out of the template and set up different header views in our controller.
+It probably makes sense to use includes for the head section and header because you'll use that code everywhere, but rather than simple partials, you can create citizen includes.
+The head section can use its own model for populating the meta data, and since the header is different for authenticated users, let's pull that logic out of the template and put it in the header's controller.
 I like to follow the convention of starting partials with an underscore, but that's up to you:

     app/
       patterns/
         controllers/
           _head.js
-          _header.js   // Doesn't generate data, so it doesn't need a model article.js
+          _header.js   // Doesn't pull data, so it doesn't need a model article.js
         models/
           _head.js